alecmaly/blog/_posts/2022/2022-05-13-Abusing-SharePoint-and-OneDrive-Permissions-with-PowerApps-and-Flow.md

 ## Proof of Concept

+> Notes:
+>
-> Note: The site enumeration part of this POC leverages the SharePoint search API and does NOT paginate results.
+> - The site enumeration part of this POC leverages the SharePoint search API and does NOT paginate results.
 To find all sites, this section should be modified.
+> - An action can be appended to the end of the workflow to output all sites that you have been granted permissions to, perhaps by `SharePoint | Create Action` in a public SharePoint list (don't forget to disable indexing so it won't be found through SharePoint search), Email `Outlook | Send an Email`, or other similar methods.

 As mentioned above, I have posted a [YouTube POC](https://youtu.be/xXqFhN4wyGY).